reczoo/BARS/ctr_prediction/benchmarks/DCN/DCN_avazu_x1/README.md

 ### Code

 We use [FuxiCTR v1.1](https://github.com/xue-pai/FuxiCTR/tree/v1.1.0) for this experiment.
+The model implementation can be found [here](https://github.com/xue-pai/FuxiCTR/blob/v1.1.0/fuxictr/pytorch/models/DCN.py).

 1. Install FuxiCTR and all the dependencies.
    ```bash